NAM TULU CAVE EXPERIENCE

 We were in Thailand in December and during that time we had received a lot of heavy rain.
 We did not think that going through Nam Tulu cave was going to be an option for us.
 To our surprise, the guide informed us that the weather had been good and we might be able to get into explore the full cave system.

-I was excited about this, not only were we getting a hike on a track in the national park but we were also going caving!
-Scott and I had never done any caving before and we were happy to be sharing this new experience together in Thailand.
+Excited about this, not only were we getting a hike on a track in the national park but we were also going caving!
+We had never done anything like this before so we were happy to be sharing this new experience together.

-We were advised to take the following items on the hike / Nam Tulu cave experience….
+We were advised that the following items should be taken on the hike / Nam Tulu cave experience….
 I would definitely express the importance of a good pair of shoes.
 The track gets extremely wet and muddy and you will need to have something sturdy.
 Shoes that will not fall off and are comfortable on your feet for when you are in the cave.

-Scott and I were able to organise our equipment at the hostel we were staying at in Khao Sok National Park.
-You may find that your hostel could help so ask before you leave and see what equipment they have available….
-If you do borrow shoes then make sure you take your time and pick a decent pair 😉
+The hostel we were staying at in Khao Sok National Park helped us organise the equipment.
+You may find that this may be the case for you too.
+Ask before you leave and see what equipment they have available….
+However, if you borrow shoes, make sure you take your time and pick a decent pair 😉

 You can also arrange clog like shoes, a headlamp and dry bag at the floating resort.
 The fee to rent is 50 Baht per item.

-We took the longboat from the floating bungalows to the entrance of the path where the Nam Tulu cave sign was.
-We had two guides with us; one was at the front leading the group and other was at the back.
+We took the longboat from the floating bungalows to the entrance of the path.
+This is where the Nam Tulu cave sign was.
+Two guides came with us; one was at the front leading the group and other was at the back.

 The path up to Nam Tulu cave was about an hour walk.
-It was relatively flat but it was sludgy, wet and slippery and you had to take time in parts to avoid falling flat on your face or on your bum.
+It was relatively flat but it was sludgy, wet and slippery.
+You had to take time in parts to avoid falling flat on your face or on your bum.
 Some people wore sandals or what the guide called “shopping shoes”, and they did not too too well…..
 They had no grip, they would slip over and the shoes came off as we went through deep sticky mud sections.

 There were parts of the path where you had to pass through rivers to get to the other side.
 The deepest we got up to was just above our knees and was not too taxing.
-If the rain fall had been heavier I could imagine that this may have been a bit more intense.
+If the rain fall had been heavier I could imagine that it would have been a bit more intense.

-For the last part of the walk, we were told to take the clothes off that we didn’t want to get wet and leave them behind.
-Continuing along the path in our bikini’s and swim shorts took a further 10 minutes to Nam Tulu cave.
+We had to take the clothes off that we didn’t want to get wet and leave them behind.
+This was for the last part of the walk, continuing along the path in our bikini’s and swim shorts took a further 10 minutes.
 Tackling tree obstacles along the way.

 THE CAVE ENTRANCE

 By the time we had reached Nam Tulu cave a few of us found a couple of leeches on our legs and on our ankles.
-To some of us it was no big deal (there is always the odd one that has to make a fuss).
-We removed them and continued along the track.
+To some of us it was no big deal.
+However, there is always the odd one that has to make a fuss.
+We had to remove the leeches by hand and then we continued along the track.
 When we got to the cave entrance we sat down and did a more thorough check around the ankles.

 Now, this is where Scott’s shoes finally gave up on him.
-The ones that he had borrowed from our hostel decided to come a part at the bottom.
+The shoes that he had borrowed from our hostel decided to come a part at the bottom.
 By the time we had got to the cave entrance both soles had dropped off.
-I found this quite amusing at the time but the reality was that it was going to make caving a lot harder for him.
+This was quite amusing at the time but in reality it was going to make caving a lot harder for him.

 The entrance was big to start and the river was low but it got dark quite quickly and it was difficult to see your footing.
 We all had head lamps, but you still had to pay attention to where you were treading as the rocks were un-even.

 There was a big stalagmite overhang as soon as you entered the first part of the cave.
-When you slowed down and paid attention to the surroundings you could see Stalagmites and Stalactites on the rocks and hanging from the cave ceiling.
+When you slowed down and and looked at the surroundings you could see Stalagmites and Stalactites on the rocks.
+They were hanging from the cave ceiling.
 It was dark and you had to stop and stare with the light from your headlamp to see them.
-Due to the big group that we were with, it was hard to stop and pay attention as you we were slightly more concerned about not to lose anyone.
+We were with a big group so it was hard to stop and observe the surroundings.
+I think people were more concerned about not getting lost.

 The cave then got really small with a lot more water and it was a lot rockier.
 I found it thrilling and a bit nerve racking and I could see why the cave was dangerous if it was raining outside.
-Some parts were really narrow, the water was deep (as you had to swim) and there was no way of getting out if you were suddenly hit by a flash flood.
+Some parts were really narrow, the water was deep where you had to swim.
+There was also no way of getting out if you were suddenly hit by a flash flood.

 I was relieved when we saw the light at the end of the cave.
 I had begun to feel a bit claustrophobic and was waiting for the end.
 Also, Scott was struggling for the entire time with his feet so we were looking forward to the light at the end of the tunnel!

-Scott and I would definitely do something like this again.
-Next time with better shoes and a smaller group so we could slow down, pay attention to the rock formations and take some photos.
+Caving is an activity we would definitely do again.
+Next time with better shoes and a smaller group so we could slow down, observe the rock formations and take some photos.